stffffn/muute/README.md

 ## Notes

-If you have more than one active Google Meet session, you'll control both at the same time with your shortcuts.
+If you have more than one active Google Meet session, you'll control all at the same time with your shortcuts.